Mark Chapman (broadcaster)

-Andrew Mark Chapman (nicknamed "Chappers") (born 11 October 1973) is a British television and radio sports presenter.
-He is a co-lead presenter of BBC's football coverage programme Match of the Day, following the departure of Gary Lineker, having previously presented Match of the Day 2 during Lineker's time at the BBC.
-He is also involved in Sky Sports's coverage of the EFL Cup.
+Andrew Mark Chapman (born 11 October 1973) is a British television and radio sports presenter.
+He is BBC Sport's chief rugby league presenter, fronting BBC's coverage of the Rugby League World Cup and RFL Challenge Cup matches.
+He is also co-lead presenter of BBC's football coverage programme Match of the Day, following the departure of Gary Lineker, having previously presented Match of the Day 2 during Lineker's time at the BBC.
+He is also involved in Sky Sports's coverage of the Premier League and the EFL Cup.

-Chapman is also a rugby league presenter, hosting the BBC's coverage of the Rugby League World Cup and RFL Challenge Cup matches.
 He also hosts Sports Report on BBC Radio 5 Live, one of the longest-running programmes on British radio, and The Monday Night Club.

 Early life

-Chapman was born in Rochdale, Lancashire, but spent most of his youth in Sale on the other side of the city of Manchester.
+Chapman was born at Birch Hill Hospital in Wardle, near Rochdale, Lancashire, but spent most of his youth in Sale on the other side of the city of Manchester.
 He attended Manchester Grammar School, and during his time there developed an interest in radio, wanting to work for Radio 1 from the age of 13.
 He went on to gain a degree in French and Business Studies from the University of Hull.